mattwebhub/p2p-server/README.md

-# P2P Game Backend API Documentation
+# P2P Backend API Documentation

 ## Overview

-This document provides an overview of the P2P Game Backend API, which serves as the backend for a peer-to-peer web game.
+This document provides an overview of the P2P Backend API, which serves as the backend for a peer-to-peer web server.
 The backend handles room creation, room listing, WebRTC signaling, and TURN credential issuance.

 ## Current Implementation Status